 10. Mood Swings

 Heroin creates havoc in the brain and its emotional centers.
-So, addicts often end up having extreme mood swings.
+So, people with active heroin addiction can experience sudden shifts causing often extreme mood swings.
 It can go all the way from total apathy to full blown anger.
 They might become violent.

 These can be some of the most readily apparent symptoms that lead people to suggest the addict look into a detox and recovery program.